 Just like that, you've created a compelling visualization of your data!

-After Ask Data initially builds a viz, you can quickly revise it by typing conversational phrases in the “Adjust your question or clear all to start over” text box.
+After Ask Data initially builds a viz, you can quickly revise it by typing conversational phrases in the text box reading “Adjust your question or clear all to start over”.

 In the text box, do any of the following: